samuelematias/Authentication/README.md

 ## About this app and the course

 This app was developed on the Udemy Course [The Complete React Native and Redux Course](https://www.udemy.com/the-complete-react-native-and-redux-course/) by [Stephen Grider](https://www.udemy.com/user/sgslo/).<br/>
-In this application is used firebase authentication to login/logout and save the email/password the user
+In this application is used firebase authentication to login/logout and save the email/password the user.
 <br/>

 ### Running it locally